Magnetic fluctuations and anisotropy in UTe2: a multi-orbital study based on GGA+U and RPA: Introduction

-On the theoretical side, studies based on the DFT+$U$ calculation with $U \approx 2\eV$ have yielded quasi-two-dimensional Fermi surfaces and antiferromagnetic fluctuations, but the magnetic wave vector is $\bm{Q} \parallel \bm{a}^*$, inconsistent with neutron scattering experiments~\cite{Xu2019, Kreisel2022}.
-In contrast, the DFT+$U$ calculation with $U \approx 1\eV$ has predicted a more three-dimensional shape of the Fermi surface with a density of states (DOS) of $5f$ electrons that peaks around the Fermi level~\cite{Ishizuka2019,shimizu2024}.
-A periodic Anderson model has been constructed for this case~\cite{Ishizuka2021}, and a phenomenological treatment of the pressure effect has predicted magnetic fluctuations with $\bm{Q} \parallel \bm{b}^*$ and $\bm{Q} \parallel \bm{a}^*$ in better agreement with the experiments.
-The sensitivity of the electronic structure to parameters, as well as the remaining discrepancy between theories and experiments, underscore the need for a unified microscopic framework that captures the Fermi surface and its pressure evolution.
-Such a framework would offer microscopic insight into magnetism and superconductivity in \ce{UTe2}.
+The electronic structure and magnetic properties of UTe$_2$ have been extensively studied using first-principles approaches based on density functional theory (DFT) and its extensions, including DFT+$U$ and DFT combined with dynamical mean-field theory (DMFT).
+DFT+$U$ calculations with $U \approx 2\eV$ have shown boxlike quasi-two-dimensional Fermi surfaces~\cite{Ishizuka2019,Xu2019,shimizu2025_ute2_dft}, but the calculated magnetic susceptibility indicates antiferromagnetic fluctuations with the magnetic wave vector $\bm{Q} \parallel \bm{a}^*$~\cite{Xu2019, Kreisel2022}, inconsistent with neutron scattering experiments.
+In contrast, DFT+$U$ calculations with $U \approx 1\eV$ have predicted ringlike three-dimensional Fermi surfaces with a substantial density of states (DOS) of $5f$ electrons that peaks around the Fermi level~\cite{Ishizuka2019,shimizu2025_ute2_dft}.
+A single-orbital periodic Anderson model has been constructed for this electronic structure, and this model predicts magnetic fluctuations with $\bm{Q} \parallel \bm{b}^*$ and $\bm{Q} \parallel \bm{a}^*$~\cite{Ishizuka2021}, showing partial agreement with the neutron experiments.
+DFT+DMFT studies have shown several electronic structures depending on parameters and numerical setups~\cite{Xu2019,Miao2020,Duan2020,Choi2024,Halloran2025,Sundermann2025dmft}.
+Recent low-temperature DFT+DMFT calculations~\cite{Choi2024,Halloran2025} have indicated a three-dimensional electron pocket, which is similar to the GGA+$U$ results for $U=1\eV$ but disconnected from the boxlike Fermi surface.
+The DFT+DMFT results further reveal that coherent $5f$ quasiparticle states emerge at low temperature, accompanied by a reconstructed three-dimensional Fermi surface.